THEXN/TShock/Installation-instructions.md

 Get the latest package of TShock from the TShock github page, located at [[https://github.com/TShock/TShock/archives/master]].
 Extract all the files in the archive to a new folder, from which the server will be run.
 Everything is already included.

+Next, download the API TShock runs on: [[http://dl.dropbox.com/u/29760911/TerrariaServerAPI.rar]]

+Once downloaded, copy an existing version of TerrariaServer (1.0.5) into the folder, along with the patcher.
+Run the patcher, and proceed to the next step.

 ## Install
 In the new folder you have made, run TerrariaServer.exe, It will automatically create all the necessary files/folders on startup.
 Now close the TerrariaServer.exe , you've just generated the necessary files and folders.